 Compared to the rest of the Metropolitan Los Angeles market, the Southeast Industrial District region has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 16 listings have come on the market, which means new availabilities are probably leasing quickly.
+In the last 90 days, 24 listings have been listed, which means spaces most likley are leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-About 13% of the available space in the Southeast Industrial District are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 67% of the listings in the Southeast Industrial District are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,900 sqft.
-Most buildings in this market are around 2 floors.
+Even though the median size is 3,530 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this market are approximately 2 stories.
 Most buildings in this area were built in 1984 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Public administration is the dominant industry in this market.
 Commute by public transit is the most popular way to get to work amongst Southeast Industrial District folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.